-Karen Sargent is an award-winning author whose debut novel, Waiting for Butterflies, is the 2017 IAN Book of the Year.
+Karen Sargent is an award-winning author whose novel, Waiting for Butterflies, is the 2017 IAN Book of the Year.
 She writes “stories that stir the soul” with characters whose imperfect faith collides with real-life conflicts.
 A romantic element is woven within.

 Dear Reader and Friend:

 More than two decades ago I became an English teacher because I loved to read and write.
 But once I stepped into my own classroom, I discovered my reading time was dominated by the literature I taught and the essays I graded, and my writing was limited to lesson plans.
 Then two baby girls entered the story, so I tucked away my writing dream.
 And that was okay…because I loved teaching my students and raising my daughters, and both consumed my heart.

 But my writing dream wiggled every now and then to remind me it was still there, and a few years ago, I dusted it off and let it breathe again.
 Finally, in my twenty-third year of teaching, that dream has become my first novel.
 And while I once believed my career and motherhood put my writing on hold, I now know both prepared me to write Waiting for Butterflies.
 Teaching my students great literature made me a storyteller.
 Teaching my students to write made me a better writer.
 And being a mom, loving my family, gave me something meaningful to say.